TashaUNI/git-exercise/README.md

 # git-exercise

-#git-exercise-If you seeing this good job hoe
+#git-exercise-If you seeing this good job

+## more changes